MazamaScience/AirSensor/README.md

 Additional funding was provided by the US Forest Service in support of the Interagency Wildland Fire Air Quality Response Program.

+[Mazama Science](https://mazamascience.com) develops and maintains the package as part of its ongoing relationships with federal, state and local air quality agencies.

 ## Installation

 This package is designed to be used with [R](https://cran.r-project.org) (>= 3.3) and